Influenza vaccine helps to protect against seasonal flu.

 - Adults will be given one dose of the vaccine (each year).
 It may be given at the same time as some other vaccines, but it will be given as a separate injection.

-- The vaccine is given by injection into a muscle in adults.
+- In adults the vaccine is given by injection into a muscle.
 If you have a condition that makes you bleed more easily than normal, it may be given as an injection underneath your skin.

-- Children will be given one spray of vaccine (brand Fluenz®) into both nostrils.
+- Children will be given one spray of vaccine (brand Fluenz® Tetra) into both nostrils.
 A repeat dose will be given four weeks later if it is the first time that they have had the vaccine.

 Getting the most from your treatment